qrman/qrman.github.io/_posts/2017-02-09-pipeline-pattern-plumber-quest.markdown

 flexible and ready for adding new features in process.

-Recently I decided to refresh this approach while writing new service.
+Recently I've decided to refresh this approach while writing new service.
 It comes to me that since we have Java 8, there are few more ways to implement pipeline pattern.
-I will present 4 which I found the easiest:
+I will present the four easiest ones:

 - classical Pipeline Pattern
 - Optional way